Darwin, Northern Territory: Education

 Education is overseen territory-wide by the Department of Education and Training (DET), whose role is to continually improve education outcomes for all students, with a focus on Indigenous students.

 Preschool, primary and secondary

 Darwin is served by a number of public and private schools that cater to local and overseas students.
-Over 16,500 primary and secondary students are enrolled in schools in Darwin, with 10,524 students attending primary education, and 5,932 students attending secondary education.
+In 2008, over 16,500 primary and secondary students were enrolled in schools in Darwin, with 10,524 students attending primary education, and 5,932 students attending secondary education.
 Over 12,089 students are enrolled in government schools, and 2,124 in independent schools.